-Organizations choose to implement File Integrity Monitoring (FIM) for a variety of reasons, including securing their systems from threats such as zero-day attacks and meeting the compliance objectives with various regulations such as PCI DSS, HIPAA, SOX, NERC, FFIEC, FISMA, and GDPR.
+Organizations implement a File Integrity Monitoring solution for various reasons, like securing active directory and system files, data security, including zero-day attacks, and meeting the regulatory compliance standards or objectives with various regulations such as PCI-DSS, HIPAA, SOX, NERC, FFIEC, FISMA, GDPR, CMMC, CDM, SWIFT and more.

-Knowing what changed is only part of the story though.
-Advanced file integrity monitoring (FIM) solutions like CimTrak give you a deeper dive into unauthorized changes by not only letting you know exactly what changed but also other forensic details such as:
+Advanced file integrity monitoring (FIM) solutions like CimTrak give a deeper dive into unauthorized changes by not only letting you know exactly what changed but also other forensic details such as:

 Security professionals know unexpected changes can mean that something bad is happening to your system.
 With new forms of malware continuously being unleashed, much of it being zero-day, it is critical that you have technology in place to detect such threats.